 From Breda and Rotterdam stations, you can catch an easy connection and travel to other destinations in the Netherlands.

-Due to a strike in Belgium, the rail service on the Belgian rail network will be limited from Monday 28 April (10 pm) to Tuesday 29 April 2025 included.
+Due to a strike, the rail service on the Belgian rail network will be limited from Monday 19 May (10 pm) to Tuesday 20 May 2025 included.

 An alternative train service will be drawn up based on available train staff.
 Take this alternative train service into account if you need to take a domestic connection in Belgium before or after your international train journey, or if you need to take our regional trains shortly across the border (Roosendaal, Maastricht, Aachen, Luxembourg, Lille or Maubeuge).
-More details on this alternative train service will be available 24h in advance on www.belgiantrain.be.
+More details on this alternative train service are available on www.belgiantrain.be.

 Due to engineering works on the dutch rail network, the EuroCity trains (Brussel-Rotterdam) will only operate between Brussels and Roosendaal on Saturday 24 and Sunday 25 May 2025.
 Eurocity Direct (Brussel-Amsterdam) trains will not be operating.
+Eurostar trains will not operate between Brussels and the Netherlands either.

 From Roosendaal, passenger can use NS trains to their final destination.